 C Computers and computer accessories Costs incurred in the purchase or maintenance of computer equipment, hardware and software can be classed as a valid business expense, provided it has some business use.
 These will usually qualify for 100% capital allowance (a deduction from taxable profits) at time of first business use.
 But if making large purchases then do check tax relief available with dns accountants.
 If computers and accessories are bought for the company, then these can be reimbursed and still claimed for tax relief, even if the bill is in a personal name.
 The VAT paid on these purchases can also be claimed provided the company has a VAT receipt.
 If you bring into the company a computer or accessory that is owned personally, tax relief may be claimed on its market value at the point it first has business use - check online platforms for similar items and then include that cost in the company's accounts.
 See also 'Website' and 'Repairs & maintenance'.
 Cycle travel HMRC is encouraging employers to provide bikes for employees or assist them to purchase bicycles under the cycle to work scheme.
 Accordingly, the purchase of a bicycle (including related safety equipment etc) by the company and its provision to an employee/director is tax deductible on the company and tax free on the employee if the following conditions are met. - made available to all employees - used mainly (over 50% of the time) for qualifying journeys Qualifying journeys are those that are all or part of a journey to, from or between workplaces.
 Note these are more than just business journeys as defined under the travel rules.
-The condition for qualifying journeys has been temporarily disapplied till April 2022, for cycles or cycle equipment provided to employees on or before 20 December 2020.
 See also 'Travel'.

-D Donations to charity
+Donations to charity

 A company can usually claim tax relief on small donations (cash or raffle prizes) it makes to local charities or industry related organisations.
-The rules pertaining to other donations, especially if there is a personal interest, can be complicated and you should contact DNS for more guidance.
+The rules pertaining to other donations, especially if there is a personal interest, can be complicated and you should contact dns for more guidance.

 See also 'Gifts'.